twoturtles/mcio_ctrl/mcio_remote/scripts/README.md

 ## This directory contains command-line scripts that get installed during pip install.

-* mcio_launcher.py - a command-line interface for installing / launching Minecraft.
-Gets installed as **mcio-launcher**.
+* mcio_cmd.py - a command-line interface for installing / launching Minecraft.
+Gets installed as **mcio**.